dmcable/spacexr/README.md

 The basic workflow for RCTD is:

-1. Data Preprocessing.
-Representing the spatial transcriptomics data as a `SpatialRNA` object, and the scRNA-seq reference as a `Seurat` object.
-      - Save these objects as ‘RDS’ files, as shown in the ‘Data Preprocessing’ section of the ‘spatial-transcriptomics’ vignette.
+Step 1.
+Data Preprocessing.
+Representing the spatial transcriptomics data as a `SpatialRNA` object, and the scRNA-seq reference as a `Seurat` object. + Save these objects as ‘RDS’ files, as shown in the ‘Data Preprocessing’ section of the ‘spatial-transcriptomics’ vignette.
+Step
 2. Setup.
 Edit the configuration files (e.g. ‘conf/dataset.yml’ and
-    ‘conf/default.yml’) to point to the data files and e.g. determine parameters for selecting differentially expressed genes.
-      - Follow the ‘Setup’ section of the ‘spatial-transcriptomics’ vignette.
+‘conf/default.yml’) to point to the data files and e.g. determine parameters for selecting differentially expressed genes. + Follow the ‘Setup’ section of the ‘spatial-transcriptomics’ vignette.
 Data locations are entered into the ‘conf/dataset.yml’ file, and RCTD parameters in ‘conf/default.yml’.
 The ‘conf’ folder should be placed in the directory where you are running RCTD.
 For RCTD parameters, you can change the `config_mode` field in ‘conf/dataset.yml’ to point to e.g. ‘conf/default.yml’, ‘conf/test.yml’, or another file.
 Set `n_puck_folds` for number of folds to split the dataset (RCTD runs on batches/fold of the dataset).
-3. Platform Effect Normalization.
+Step 3.
+Platform Effect Normalization.
 Estimates platform effects between scRNA-seq dataset and spatial transcriptomics dataset.
-Uses this to normalize cell type profiles.
-      - Run the ‘R\_scripts/fitBulk.R’ script or, equivalently, follow the ‘Platform Effect Normalization’ section of the ‘spatial-transcriptomics’ vignette.
-4. Hyperparameter optimization (choosing sigma).
+Uses this to normalize cell type profiles. + Run the ‘R\_scripts/fitBulk.R’ script or, equivalently, follow the ‘Platform Effect Normalization’ section of the ‘spatial-transcriptomics’ vignette.
+Step 4.
+Hyperparameter optimization (choosing sigma).
 Handles overdispersion by determining the maximum likelihood variance for RCTD’s lognormal random effects.
-Precomputes likelihood function.
-      - Run the ‘R\_scripts/chooseSigma.R’ script or, equivalently, follow the ‘Hyperparameter optimization (choosing sigma)’ section of the ‘spatial-transcriptomics’ vignette.
+Precomputes likelihood function. + Run the ‘R\_scripts/chooseSigma.R’ script or, equivalently, follow the ‘Hyperparameter optimization (choosing sigma)’ section of the ‘spatial-transcriptomics’ vignette.
-5. Robust Cell Type Decomposition.
+Step 5.
+Robust Cell Type Decomposition.
 Assigns cell types to each spatial transcriptomics pixel, and estimates the cell type proportions.
-      - Run the ‘R\_scripts/callDoublets.R’ for each data fold.
++ Run the ‘R\_scripts/callDoublets.R’ for each data fold.
 An example of how this works is outlined in the ‘Robust Cell Type Decomposition’ section of the ‘spatial-transcriptomics’ vignette.
-6. Collecting RCTD results.
-Obtain results objects and make summary plots.
-      - Run the ‘R\_scripts/gather\_results.R’ script or, equivalently, follow the ‘Collecting RCTD results’ section of the ‘spatial-transcriptomics’ vignette.
+Step 6.
+Collecting RCTD results.
+Obtain results objects and make summary plots. + Run the ‘R\_scripts/gather\_results.R’ script or, equivalently, follow the ‘Collecting RCTD results’ section of the ‘spatial-transcriptomics’ vignette.

 ### Recommended Guidelines